ymatrix-data/TPC-H/README.md

 # Database type you want to run TPC-H benchmark, set empty means gpdb or postgresql
 DATABASE_TYPE="matrixdb"

+# The type of load data into database, for matrixdb, mxgate or gpfdist are supported
+LOAD_DATA_TYPE="mxgate"
 ```

 One more thing to remark: